 On the Manage tab in the Global Permissions panel, the new user account and the associated role appear in the list.

-Establish vCenter Server credentials on Azure Backup Server
+Add the account on Azure Backup Server

 Add the vCenter Server

 Add the vCenter Server to Azure Backup Server.

 In Specify Credential, select the credential that you created earlier.